ndajiya/Katajs/index.md

 ---
-title: Welcome to my blog
+Katajs: Welcome to my blog, Where I will be sharing resources to help learn javascript.
 ---